 I hope this helps you get a better picture of what the last semester of the programme is like.
 Now, go forth and conquer!
 I hope you find this useful, whether you’re a prospective, newly admitted, or current student.

 Hello, Inika here.
-I’m a second-year Biomedicine bachelor’s student at KI.
+I’m a third-year Biomedicine bachelor’s student at KI.
 I'm from India and a little bit from Sweden.
 As a Digital Ambassador Blogger, I'll be writing about my programme, things happening in and around KI, and giving insights into university life.